Asian stocks fall on concern about virus, tighter Fed policy

 Asian stock markets followed Wall Street lower on Monday amid concern about the coronavirus's latest variant and tighter Federal Reserve policy.

-Shanghai Tokyo, Hong Kong and Sydney retreated at the start of a trading week that will be shortened by the Christmas holiday.
+Shanghai Tokyo Hong Kong and Sydney retreated at the start of a trading week that ends with many closing early for Christmas.

-The spread of the omicron variant has fueled fears that renewed curbs on business and travel might worsen supply chain disruptions and boost inflation.
+Meanwhile, the spread of the omicron variant fueled fears that renewed curbs on business and travel might worsen supply chain disruptions and boost inflation.

 The U.S. government warned Sunday of a possible surge of “breakthrough infections” due to Americans traveling for the Christmas and New Year holidays.

-Stocks briefly rallied but then fell last week after Fed officials said they were willing to speed up withdrawal of stimulus that has boosted financial markets.
+Last week, stocks briefly rallied but then fell after Fed officials said they were willing to speed up withdrawal of stimulus that has boosted financial markets.

 On Friday, Wall Street's benchmark S&P 500 index fell 1% to 4,620.64, turning in its third losing week out of the past four.
 The index is 2% below its all-time high and up 23% for the year.